barghouthi/pico-swe-agent/README.md

 ## Usage

-You need [uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) and an AWS account configuration.
+You need [uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods) and an AWS account configured.

 Run the agent by passing your instruction as CLI args, e.g.,: